acordonez/cmec_xwmt/README.md

 cd ../../
 ```

-To save disk space, the tars file can be deleted once the files are unpacked
+To save disk space, the tar file can be deleted once the files are unpacked

 A sample figue of the output is also provided in the `extra_resources` directory